matatirosolutions/filemaker-data-api-wordpress/readme.md

 # WordPress FileMaker Data API integration
 A WordPress plugin to integrate with the FileMaker Data API to allow data to be pulled from FileMaker and displayed easily in your WordPress site.

-At this early stage of development only 'pull' is possible.
-Over time this plugin will be expanded to allow for data to be updated in FileMaker as well.

-The primary means of 'pulling' data is through the use of two WordPress shortcodes
+The primary means of 'pulling' data is through the use of two WordPress shortcodes.
+It's also possible to use a filter to call a script.

 ## Installation
 Download, copy to your plugins directory, enable, configure and you're ready to go.